Make Cozy Slippers In Just 1 Hour!

 That wasn’t so hard, was it?

-I’m very curious to see how how you will make them!
-Do send me a picture or share it on our Facebook Group or Instagram with #madamsew!
+I’m very curious to see how you will make these slippers.
+What fabric you will use and how you will embellish them.
+Do send me a picture or share it on our Facebook Group or Instagram with the hashtag #madamsew!

 If you’re stuck or have any questions or suggestions, don’t hesitate to send me an email: an@madamsew.com.